 Is Onion Low FODMAP?
 A Complete Guide to Onions and Substitutes

-This post covers exactly which onions and onion-adjacent ingredients are high FODMAP, which parts are safe, and the specific swaps that actually work.
-If you've already read our garlic post, a lot of this will feel familiar.
+This post covers which onions and onion-adjacent ingredients are high FODMAP, which parts are safe, and the specific swaps that work.
+If you've already read the garlic post, a lot of this will feel familiar.
 Garlic and onion are siblings in the fructan family, and the rules track closely.

 The short answer

-Standard onions (yellow, white, red, brown, Spanish, Vidalia, sweet) are high FODMAP at typical serving sizes, and they're avoided during the elimination phase of the low-FODMAP diet.
+Standard onions (yellow, white, red, brown, Spanish, Vidalia, sweet) are high FODMAP at typical serving sizes and are avoided during the elimination phase of the low-FODMAP diet.

-Green tops of scallions (spring onions), chives, and leek greens are low FODMAP and give you the oniony flavor you're missing.
+The green tops of scallions (spring onions), chives, and leek greens are low FODMAP and carry the oniony flavor that's missing.

 Why onion is high FODMAP